-Due to COVID-19 pandemic, all NEAT meetings with mentors and newcomers, orientation sessions and events are being organized virtually via Zoom and will return to in-person when recommended.
+Due to the COVID-19 pandemic, all NEAT meetings with mentors and newcomers, orientation sessions and events are being organized virtually via Zoom and will return to in-person when recommended.

 All possible in-person activities/events are subject to COVID-19 restrictions and guidelines.